stevemac321/NanoEdge_DSP/README.md

 ### 📡 Signal Sources & Processing Techniques

-Each signal contributes a dimension to the anomaly model.
+Each signal contributes a dimension to the outlier model.
 They’re derived from live hardware measurements or synthetic runtime metrics:

 | Signal Source                         | Processing Techniques                           |
 | ------------------------------------- | ----------------------------------------------- |